I Love India Free Horoscope 2008

-Opossum are quite often referred as ‘the living fossil’, as they have been residing on earth since the dinosaur age.
+Opossums are quite often referred as ‘the living fossil’, as they have been residing on earth since the dinosaur age.
+They have been known to inhabit the earth since the past 70-80 million years, making them one of the world’s oldest surviving mammals.
 Existing in various sizes and weights, opossums have white face, hairy grey body, naked ears and a scaly tail.
 Though they do look like rats, they are not at all related with them.
-Rather, they can be similar to cats in a way that they are extremely clean and groom themselves often.
-Often called as Possum, they are extremely versatile animals.
-They are efficient swimmers, climbers and are also extremely adaptable.
-They eat variety of foods and reproduce rapidly.
-To know some more interesting facts and amazing information about Opossums, read on.
+Rather, they can be similar to cats, in a way that they are extremely clean and groom themselves often.
+Often called possums, they are extremely versatile animals.
+They are efficient swimmers, climbers and also extremely adaptable.
+They eat a variety of foods and reproduce rapidly.
+Opossums are also solitary and nocturnal animals.
+They like to stay in dark and secured areas.
+Because they are nomadic, opossums do not put much effort in digging holes to build their house, rather, they search for abandoned burrows for a temporary stay.
+To know some more interesting facts and amazing information on opossums, read on.

 Kingdom: Animalia